andrewcooke/choochoo/docs/impulse.md

 arbitrary scale factor can be applied.

-By default, the time-scale (`tau_days`) is taken as 7 for Fatigue and 42 for Fitness.
-The `scale` factor is 5 for Fatigue and 1 for Fitness (chosen arbitrarily so that the two values cover similar ranges).
+By default, the time-scale (`tau_days`) is taken as 7 for Fatigue and 42 for Fitness (this matches the values used on Training Peaks).
+The `scale` factor is 5 for Fatigue and 1 for Fitness (chosen arbitrarily so that Fatigue rises faster that Fitness and the two values cover similar ranges).

 ![Response Calculation](response.png)